 Don’t carry the weight of the world on your shoulders.
 Despite our best intentions, we are likely to do this every now and again.
 The following stretches can help alleviate the tightness and soreness our shoulders bear on a daily basis.

-Posted by on 4/15/2017
+Posted by on 4/15/2017 to Frozen Shoulder

 Results of research to determine whether the addition of deep or superficial heating to stretching produces better clinical outcomes than stretching alone in the management of frozen shoulder.

-Posted by on 4/12/2017
+Posted by on 4/12/2017 to Shoulder Pain

 The shoulder has an incredible range of motion, but this means that it is also very prone to injury.
 The shoulder can easily slip out of alignment by a few millimeters, become weak due to regular wear and tear, or become completely dislocated during a fall.

-Posted by on 4/1/2017 to General Shoulder Pain and Injuries
+Posted by on 4/1/2017 to Shoulder Pain